liorg2007/My_MemAlloc/Readme.md

 4. Set the new block size to: Previous_Block_Size - alloc_size - sizeof(mem_block)

 In case the memory is full, return a null pointer.

+## Free Implementation
+### The easy way
+The easiest way to free a memory block is simple, search for the given pointer in memory and mark it free.